-- (i) A magnetic compass; - (ii) An accurate timepiece indicating the time in hours, minutes and seconds; - (iii) Two sensitive pressure altimeters with counter drum-pointer or equivalent presentation for aeroplanes or helicopters, and one sensitive pressure altimeters with counter drum-pointer or equivalent presentation for helicopters flying for purpose other than commercial air transport category or aerial work; - (iv) An airspeed indicating system with means of preventing malfunctioning due to either condensation or icing;

-- (v) A turn and slip indicator; - (vi) An attitude indicator (artificial horizon) for aeroplanes.
+- (i) A magnetic compass; - (ii) An accurate timepiece indicating the time in hours, minutes and seconds; - (iii) Two sensitive pressure altimeters with counter drum-pointer or equivalent presentation for aeroplanes or helicopters, and one sensitive pressure altimeters with counter drum-pointer or equivalent presentation for helicopters flying for purpose other than commercial air transport category or aerial work; - (iv) An airspeed indicating system with means of preventing malfunctioning due to either condensation or icing; - (v) A turn and slip indicator; - (vi) An attitude indicator (artificial horizon) for aeroplanes.
 Three attitude indicators (artificial horizon), one of which may be replaced by a turn indicator for helicopters and only two attitude indicators (artificial horizon), one of which may be replaced by a turn indicator, for helicopter flying for purpose other than commercial air transport category or aerial work; - (vii) A heading indicator (directional gyroscope); - (viii) An emergency power supply, independent of the main electrical generating system, capable of operating and illuminating, for a minimum period of 30 minutes, an attitude indicating instrument (artificial horizon), clearly visible to the pilot-in-command.
-The emergency power supply shall be automatically operative after the total failure of the main electrical generating system and clear indication shall be given on the instrument panel that the attitude indicator(s) is being operated by emergency power, in respect of: - (a) newly constructed aeroplanes, fitted with electrical attitude indicating instruments, of which the maximum certificated take-off mass exceeds 5,700 kg issued with a Macao Certificate of Airworthiness in the commercial air transport category; - (b) aeroplanes, fitted with electrical attitude indicating instruments, certified in the commercial air transport Category for the carriage of more than 19 persons over the age of 3 years; - (c) aircraft, fitted with electrical attitude indicating instruments with a maximum certificated takeoff mass exceeding 15,900 kg; and - (d) helicopters of Performance Class 1 and Class 2 certified in the commercial air transport category only. - (ix) A means of indicating whether the power supply to the gyroscopic instrument is adequate; - (x) A means of indicating in the flight crew compartment the outside air temperature; - (xi) A rate-of-climb and descent indicator; - (xii) Such additional instruments or equipment as may be prescribed by the appropriate authority; and
+The emergency power supply shall be automatically operative after the total failure of the main electrical generating system and clear indication shall be given on the instrument panel that the attitude indicator(s) is being operated by emergency power, in respect of: - (a) aeroplanes, fitted with electrical attitude indicating instruments, of which the maximum certificated take-off mass exceeds 5,700 kg and used for commercial air transport; - (b) aeroplanes, fitted with electrical attitude indicating instruments, of which the maximum certificated take-off mass exceeds 5,700 kg, or equipped with one or more turbine engine, or authorized to carry more than 9 passengers, and not used for commercial air transport; - (c) helicopters used for commercial air transport. - (ix) A means of indicating whether the power supply to the gyroscopic instrument is adequate;